baylibre-acme/libsigrok/README.md

 sigrok-cli -d generic-iio:conn=my-context-file.xml
 ```

-For PulseView, you cannot specify a conn variable, so you can use some Environement variables as :
+For PulseView, you cannot specify a conn variable, so you can use some Environment variables as :
 ```
 IIOD_REMOTE=baylibre-acme.local pulseview
 ```